hupe13/extensions-leaflet-map-github/readme.md

 ### 3.5.6 / 231216

 * every control has a position and collapse option now.
-* translation: sprintf argnum %S
+* translation: sprintf argnum %s

 ### Previous